Walt Disney Studios (Burbank): Animation Building

 The basement housed the Test Camera Department, which shot test loops of animation drawings in progress.
 Animators and directors would view these loops on Moviola machines to check the work before submitting it to Ink and Paint.

 A utility tunnel linked the Animation Building with the neighboring Ink and Paint Building and the Camera and Cutting departments.
 It was built to ensure that the original animation drawings and painted cels could be safely transported from one location to another without being exposed to bad weather or other outside elements.
 The tunnel is still maintained and a length of it is open to D23 tours.

 A popular point of interest for studio visitors is "Pluto's Corner", outside the Animation Building's A-Wing at the southwestern end of the block.
 There one can see three paw prints embedded in the street, curbside beneath a fire hydrant.
 A hind paw print is missing, humorously suggesting that Pluto used the hydrant to mark his territory.
 Nearby is the often-photographed signpost indicating the site's location at the corner of Mickey Avenue and Dopey Drive, with directions to various studio departments as they existed in Walt's era.
 (Today only the street names remain the same).
 According to longtime Disney archivist Dave Smith, the street sign – the only one of its kind on the Disney lot – was installed as a temporary prop for the "Studio Tour" segment of the Disney feature The Reluctant Dragon (1941) and never removed.

-In 1985, during the production of The Great Mouse Detective (released in 1986), Disney's Animation Department was moved off the Burbank lot into a cluster of old hangars, warehouses, and trailers located about two miles east (3.2 km) in Glendale, at the former site of the Grand Central Airport.
+Starting on February 1, 1985, during the production of The Great Mouse Detective (released in 1986), Disney's Animation Department was moved off the Burbank lot into a cluster of old hangars, warehouses, and trailers located about two miles east (3.2 km) in Glendale, at the former site of the Grand Central Airport.
 Prior to the opening of the Team Disney Burbank building in 1990, Disney executives used the Animation Building as corporate offices.
 In 1995, animation production moved back to Burbank across the street from the main studios with the opening of the Walt Disney Feature Animation Building.
 Today, the original Animation Building is used primarily to house offices for various film and television producers who have distribution deals with Disney.
 Its exterior was a primary location for the 2013 film Saving Mr. Banks, though the interiors (including Walt's offices) were recreated at an outside studio.